MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

     The new parameter shows up in the parameter list at the top of the dashboard. \\TODO: image.
 Image below doesn't fit with text...\\

-1. Select different values to see how the visual is updated based on the selection.
+1. Select different values to update the visuals.

     :::image type="content" source="media/dashboard-parameters/top-five-repos.png" alt-text="top five repos result":::